Appearance

 Updating

-The Enclave agent is designed with three separate updateable components.
-These are the Enclave service, any plugins installed (i.e. networking, asset management), and optionally the GUI interface.
-Below we will go through our approach to releasing new version and how you should manage updates of the Enclave agent across your fleet.
+The Enclave agent is designed with three different components that auto-update based on the manifest version in the EMC.
+These are the Enclave service, any plugins installed (i.e. networking, asset management), and optionally a GUI interface.
+Below we will go through our approach to releasing new versions and how you should manage updates of the Enclave agent across your fleet.

 Our approach